Benrgy/SemanticSeoAuditor/docs/DEPLOYMENT_GUIDE.md

-# Deployment Guide - Dynamic Meta Tag Injection
+# Deployment Guide - Enhanced Dynamic Meta Tag Injection

 ## Overview

-This application uses **Netlify Edge Functions** to provide dynamic SEO optimization with database integration.
-The system fetches audit data from Supabase and generates unique meta tags for each audit report.
+This application uses **Netlify Edge Functions** to provide comprehensive SEO optimization with database integration.
+The system fetches audit data from Supabase and generates unique meta tags for each audit report while providing optimized SEO for all static pages.

 ## Prerequisites